rmoore0509/ITCourseAccomplishments/README.md

 ### 5. Filename: PythonOOP.png
 - ### PythonOOP.png uses OOP to define an attribute of flowers, name three types of flowers, and display information about the behavior of those flowers.

+### 6. Filename: Flower.py
+- ### Flower.py is a text file with the code used to create the program seen in PythonOOP.png.